douglasdavis/pygram11/README.md

 [pybind11](https://github.com/pybind/pybind11) and (optionally)
 [OpenMP](https://www.openmp.org/)

-Your mileage may vary with OpenMP.
-The unit tests which are run by continuous integration do not test the OpenMP features (but I do run these tests locally).
+`pygram11` provides fast functions for generating histograms (and their sums-of-weights squared).
+Fixed and variable width binned histograms are supported.
+The API is very simple, check out the documentation.

 ## Installing

-pygram11 requires only NumPy and pybind11.
+pygram11 requires only NumPy and pybind11 (and therefore a C++ compiler with C++11 support).

 ### From PyPI